-Private instruction in organ is offered with material and performance of increasing difficulty, as the student develops and progressively enrolls in levels A and B. Students must arrange instruction time with the full-time faculty member incharge, during the first week of classes.
+Private instruction in organ is offered with material and performance of increasing difficulty, as the student develops.
+Students must arrange instruction time with the full-time faculty member in-charge, during the first week of classes.
 A minimum of 12 lessons and performance at a faculty jury exam are required.
 Students are expected to perform in a student recital once per semester.
 Music Majors and Minors must attend 75% of all faculty and student recitals sponsored by the School of Music.
 Students who fail to meet this requirement must complete an additional Concert Music requirement (see the School of Music).
 May be repeated for credit.
 Prerequisite for organ: formal piano training and music reading ability.
 Prerequisite: MUS 083.